Gentle Ways To Cleanse After A Major Holiday Indulgence

 Yoga is the quickest way to get your energy system back into balance, plus it boosts your mood.
 My Thyroid Yoga Course has a variety of self-healing tools, including a quick and incredibly potent 8-minute sequence to ignite your digestive fire and banish any bloating.
 Try incorporating 20 to 30 minutes in the morning to get back on your exercise track.
 You’ll be feeling at-home in your body in no time!

 If going for a run is too intense, try getting your sweat on with a visit to an infrared sauna.
 Infrared is the type of light used to heat objects in the sauna instead of air, allowing the body to sweat at lower temperatures.
 Because infrared light penetrates deeper, the heat pulls out toxins deep under the skin and exfoliates them through the skin—which is amazing for detoxifying and weight loss!
 My go-to for infrared is HigherDOSE in NYC and sweatheory in LA.

 Eat with intention.

 Eating with intention is my ultimate tip to avoid the feelings of regret that follow holiday overindulgence.
-To prevent damage at the upcoming parties this holiday season, be sure to avoid gluten, dairy, and snacks that you wouldn't normally eat.
-Resist the “when in Rome” mentality, and you won't have to work so hard with the guilt-riddled detox in January.
+To prevent damage at the upcoming parties this holiday season, avoid overindulging in foods you wouldn’t normally eat.
+For example, if you typically avoid gluten or dairy, you may not feel well if you eat a large amount “because it’s the holidays.”
+Resist the “when in Rome” mentality, and you won't struggle as much with a guilt-riddled detox mindset in January.
 Indulge in some vegan pumpkin pie or a small serving of the food that was made with love by your family and friends, and enjoy what's on your plate, no shame!
 The more you stress out over the small stuff, the worse it will be for your body than the food itself!
 Eat with gratitude and intention, and cherish the love that was infused into your meals.